How many litigation & safety risks are hiding among your contractors?

 Before engaging any contractor, and especially before allowing them to undertake work on one of your sits, you should take them through a formal pre-qualifying process.

 By pre-qualifying potential contractors before hiring or authorising them for site access your business can avoid the hidden costs and risks of contractors before engaging them for work.

-When you are hiring contractors, ensure that both the license and insurance information you obtain are correct.
-Under Work Health and Safety Laws all parties are responsible for the safety of the work environment, however it is good practice if you are concerned about the legitimacy of insurance documents, to take initiative and call the insurance provider to verify that the policy is still in effect and that it covers the project you are hiring the contractor for.
-Also be sure to call the licensing agency to find out if there have been any official complaints registered against that contractor.
+When you are hiring contractors, ensure that both the license and insurance information you obtain is correct.
+Under Work Health and Safety Laws, all parties are responsible for the safety of the work environment, however, it is good practice if you are concerned about the legitimacy of insurance documents, to take initiative and call the insurance provider to verify that the policy is still in effect and that it covers the project you are hiring the contractor for.
+Also, be sure to call the licensing agency to find out if there have been any official complaints registered against that contractor.